aixnr/f2bgeo/README.md

 That is great, but that means `f2bgeo.py` only logs IP addresses that were actually denied.

 There are attacks that are just one time and then bounces off.
-`failedsshd.py` is designed to collect this type of attempt (might not even be an attack) by reading output from `journalctl` that mentions either invalid user or someone tries to access SSH as `root`.
+`failedsshd.py` is designed to collect this type of attempt (might not even be an attack) by reading output from `journalctl -u sshd` that mentions either invalid user or someone tries to access SSH as `root` user.
 It writes to the same `sqlite.db` database file but in a separate table, `ssh_denied`.
-Also uses `geoip2.database.Reader()` to get geoip information.
+It also uses `geoip2.database.Reader()` to get geoip information.

 ```bash
 # Compile